hyperf/hyperf/docs/en/metric.md

 }
 ```

-> In terms of engineering, it is not suitable to query the queue length directly from Redis.
-The queue length should be obtained through the `info()` method under the `DriverInterface` interface of the queue driver.
-Just a simple demonstration here.
-You can find a complete example in the `src/Listener` folder of the component's source code.
+> From an engineering perspective, it is not very appropriate to query the queue length directly from Redis.
+You should use the `info()` method under the queue driver's `DriverInterface` interface to get the queue length.
+This is only a simple demonstration.
+You can find the complete example in the `src/Listener` folder of this component's source code.

-### Notes
+### Annotation

-You can use `#[Counter(name="stat_name_here")]` and `#[Histogram(name="stat_name_here")]` to count the invocation and running time of the aspect.
+You can use `#[Counter(name="stat_name_here")]` and `#[Histogram(name="stat_name_here")]` to count the invocation times and runtime of aspects.

-For the use of annotations, please refer to the [Annotation Chapter](zh-cn/annotation).
+For the use of annotations, please refer to the [Annotation Chapter](annotation.md).

 ### Custom Histogram Bucket

-> This section only applies to Prometheus drivers
+> This section only applies to the Prometheus driver

-When you are using Prometheus's Histogram, sometimes there is a need for a custom Bucket.
-Before starting the service, you can inject the dependency into the Registry and register the Histogram by yourself, and set the required Bucket .
-When you use it later, `MetricFactory` will call you to register the Histogram of the same name.
+When you are using Histogram in Prometheus, there are sometimes requirements for custom Buckets.
+You can rely on injecting Registry and registering Histogram by yourself before the service starts, and set the required Buckets.
+Later, when using `MetricFactory`, it will call the Histogram of the same name you registered.
 An example is as follows:

 ```php
 <?php